pyOptSparse has the following dependencies:

 Please make sure these are installed and available for use.

-In order to use NSGA2 and NOMAD, SWIG (v1.3+) is also required, which can be installed via the package manager.
+In order to use NSGA2, SWIG (v1.3+) is also required, which can be installed via the package manager.

 If those optimizers are not needed, then you do not need to install SWIG.